 A native of the midwest, Dr. Swensen fell in love with the Pacific Northwest during a visit to Seattle while in college.
 He earned his medical degree from Loma Linda University and completed a Family Medicine Internship at the University of Wisconsin.
 He completed his Obstetrics and Gynecology residency at Stanford and a Gynecologic Oncology fellowship at Penn State (Hershey), before receiving Board Certification in 1998.
 Dr. Swensen subsequently joined Valley Medical Center as Medical Director for Oncology Services.
 His practice includes surgery, chemotherapy and long-term management of known or suspected cancer of the female reproductive tract.
 He is trained in robotic and laparoscopic surgical procedures.

-In addition, the following doctors conducted health screenings:
+In addition, the following doctor conducted health screenings:

 Dr Helmuth Fritz M.D.